cailleanC1C/C1C-Recruitment/docs/guardrails/RepositoryGuardrails.md

 - **C-11 Forbidden Ports Import:** Import the runtime port helper from `shared.ports`.
 Using the old `shared.config` import for `get_port` fails guardrails (`scripts/ci/check_forbidden_imports.sh`, workflow `11-guardrails-suite`).
 - **C-12 No Order Targets:** Onboarding rules and evaluators must reference question IDs (no order-number or sheet-position logic).

-Ah, yeah — the house style in that doc uses **code-style IDs (C-01, F-01, etc.)**, single-sentence bullets, and tight spacing instead of tables or bold headers.
-Here’s your feature-toggle section rewritten to **match that exact spec layout and tone**:

 ### 3) Feature Toggles and Config Policy
 * **F-01 Sheet Source:** All feature toggles load from the `RECRUITMENT_SHEET › FeatureToggles` tab.
 No hard-coded flags or ENV overrides.
 * **F-02 Defaults:** Each toggle has an explicit `TRUE` or `FALSE` default stored in the sheet.
 Missing entries are treated as `FALSE`.